jamesz102/Enhanced-Alzheimer-s-Disease-Detection-Model/README.md

 3. Run all cells in the notebook to preprocess the data, train the model, and visualize the results.

 ## Results
-  - Base ResNet50 Model: Accuracy = 0.45
+  - Initial Model: Accuracy = 0.45
-  - Transfer Learning with Health Dataset: Accuracy = 0.71
+  - Transfer Learning Model: Accuracy = 0.71
   - Combined Model (ResNet50 + DenseBlocks): Accuracy = 0.75

 ## Contributors